 Let’s check that the pipeline passed and the image is uploaded to AWS in GitLab CI log.

 Check updates in AWS S3 Bucket

 The updated stable device name, revision , generated image download link and other relevant metadata can be consulted in a json at the root of your project path in AWS.

 The URL to that AWS will vary depending on the values of the variables you set in the configuration section.

-In our case, the json containing the metadata for the example we prepared for this post is:
+In this case, the json file containing the metadata for the example prepared for this tutorial is: